isabella232/dynamic-media-classic.en-1/help/administration-setup.md

 After you generate a report on the Bandwidth & Storage page, you can choose options for viewing information.
 You can choose how information is presented, view information in a chart or data grid, and specify a time period for capturing information.
 In Data view, you can also sort information and rearrange columns.

-**Viewing data in a chart or data grid** Click the Chart View option to view data in a chart; click the Data View option to view data in a data grid.
+* **Viewing data in a chart or data grid** - Click the Chart View option to view data in a chart; click the Data View option to view data in a data grid.

-**Choosing a report presentation type** On the Report Type menu, choose Summary, Daily, or monthly to organize data in summary form, by day, or by month.
+* **Choosing a report presentation type** - On the Report Type menu, choose Summary, Daily, or monthly to organize data in summary form, by day, or by month.
 Not all reports provide this option.

-**Specifying a time period** Choose options to define a time period for your report, and then click Update after you define a time period:
+* **Specifying a time period** - Choose options to define a time period for your report, and then click Update after you define a time period:

-**Pre-defined time period** On the Pre-defined Report menu, choose an option.
+* **Pre-defined time period** - On the Pre-defined Report menu, choose an option.
 For example, choose Last Month to capture data from the previous month.

-**Custom time period** On the Pre-defined Report menu, choose Custom.
+* **Custom time period** - On the Pre-defined Report menu, choose Custom.
 Then choose a date on the Start Month (or Start Date) menu and a date on the # of Months (or # or Days) menu.
 For Domain and Video Content Reports, you can choose a specific start and end date for capturing report information.

-**Sorting data (Data view only)** To sort information on a column, click the column’s heading.
+* **Sorting data (Data view only)** - To sort information on a column, click the column’s heading.
 Click again to sort in descending order.

-**Rearranging columns (Data view only)** To move a column to a different location on the data grid, drag its heading.
+* **Rearranging columns (Data view only)** - To move a column to a different location on the data grid, drag its heading.

 ### Exporting and printing reports {#exporting-and-printing-reports}

 After you generate a report, you can export its data for use in spreadsheets and other applications.
 You can also print reports.

-**Exporting report data** In Data view, sort and arrange the data as necessary.
+* **Exporting report data** - In Data view, sort, and arrange the data as necessary.
 Then open the Export menu and choose a format: Tab Delimited, Comma Separated, or HTML Formatted.
 The data is copied to the Clipboard in the format you chose.
 You can now paste the data into a spreadsheet or application.

-**Printing a report** Click Print, choose the options you want in the Print dialog box, and then click OK.
+* **Printing a report** - Click **[!UICONTROL Print]**, choose the options you want in the Print dialog box, and then click **[!UICONTROL OK]**.

 ## Image Errors {#image-errors}